Ddundee/simply-invite/README.md

 - [x] Finish the code for the dashboard page
 - [x] Finish the code for the invitation page
 - [ ] Add a contribution page
+- [ ] Add a hamburger menu for dashboard nav and landing page nav
 - [ ] Ability to delete invites
 - [ ] Figure out the pricing or how to make it free
 - [ ] Add a way to upload images